 - As designer, director or production manager, what approaches did you take to staging the piece, focusing on set, costume, lighting, sound and character positioning?

-Click on the links below to watch exclusive interviews with the creative teams behind each of the original productions.
+You can watch exclusive interviews with the creative teams behind each of the original productions below.

 The Radicalisation of Bradley Manning